marc-schieferdecker/youtube-mass-edit/README.md

 Notices
 =======

-The YouTube API only will let you do a maximum of 10,000 requests per 24 hours and updating a video will count 50 requests.
+The YouTube API only will let you do a maximum of 10,000 requests per 24 hours and updating a video will count 52 requests.
+So if you update 400 videos that will not work on a single day.
+Thx Google...

-The OAuth2 token will only be valid for 60 minutes (refresh_token is not implemented).

 Use carefully!
 There is no way to undo submitted changes!